 To begin, locate the transformer that powers your outdoor lights.
-Transformers come in different shapes and sizes, but are typically located on the exterior wall of your home and powered by an exterior outlet.
+Transformers come in different shapes and sizes, but are usually located on the exterior wall of your home and are powered by an exterior outlet.

-Once you've located your transformer, check that the outlet its plugged into has power.
+Once you've located your transformer, check that the outlet its plugged into an outlet that has power.